 If you are in recovery from alcohol, the holiday season can be filled with harmful, albeit well-meaning, offers of drinks.
 Suggestions to “have just one” can be incredibly challenging.

-- Glass Half Full: Have a plan to carry around a glass of pop, juice, or water to minimize offers from others.
+Glass Half Full: Have a plan to carry around a glass of pop, juice, or water to minimize offers from others.

-- Self-Compassion: Whether you are recently sober, have been sober for a long time, or are looking to change your relationship with alcohol, it is helpful to remind yourself it can be a difficult undertaking that requires far more than willpower.
-Have strategies and people close to you that can help you stay accountable to your own goals.
+Self-Compassion: Whether you are recently sober, have been sober for a long time, or are looking to change your relationship with alcohol, it is helpful to remind yourself it can be a difficult undertaking that requires far more than willpower.
+Have strategies and people close to you that can help you stay accountable for your own goals.

-The holidays can be an especially hard time of year, but remember - you are not alone.
-Archways Centre for CBT can help you navigate through hard times, and provide support whenever you are ready.
+The holidays can be an especially hard time of year but remember - you are not alone.
+Archways Centre for CBT can help you navigate through hard times and provide support whenever you are ready.
 Be gentle to yourself this season.